 No alternative medicine treatments have been found to treat primary sclerosing cholangitis.
 But some complementary and alternative therapies may help you cope with the signs and symptoms of the disease.
 Talk to your doctor about your options.

 Fatigue is common in people with primary sclerosing cholangitis.
-While doctors can treat some factors that may contribute to fatigue, your signs and symptoms may still persist.
+While doctors can treat some factors that may contribute to fatigue, your signs and symptoms may persist.
 You might find relief with complementary and alternative treatments that have shown some benefit for fatigue, such as:

 - Stress management techniques, such as meditation and relaxation exercises